2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Possible sightings: Laughing, Ring-billed, Herring and Great Black-backed are common, with Bonaparte’s and Lesser Black-backed gulls also expected.
 Glaucous, Iceland, Thayer’s, Franklin's, Heermann's and California gulls are also possible.
 Vega, European Herring, Yellow-legged and Slaty-backed gulls are rarities that have turned up.

-Male Vermilion Flycatcher from Orlando Wetlands Park.
+Male Vermilion Flycatcher from Orlando Wetlands.
 One was seen on the Clermont trip in 2021.
 Photo: Mary Keim

 Hairy Woodpecker, seen at WSEG boat ramp, 2021 NORTH SHORE BIRDING FESTIVAL with Mitchell Harris.
 Photo: Jeffrey Gammon